cs50spring2021/nuggets-info/README.md

 ### nCurses

-The player shall use the *ncurses* library to arrange its interactive display; see the [unit about ncurses](https://www.cs.dartmouth.edu/~cs50/Lectures/units/ncurses).
+The client shall use the *ncurses* library to arrange its interactive display; see the [unit about ncurses](https://www.cs.dartmouth.edu/~cs50/Lectures/units/ncurses).
 Note:

 * ncurses has ["still reachable" memory leaks](https://invisible-island.net/ncurses/ncurses.faq.html#config_leaks); ignore them.
-* if the user starts with a window too small for the grid size, your player shall prompt the user to increase the window to a size big enough for the grid - repeatedly if necessary.
+* if the user starts with a window too small for the grid size, your client shall prompt the user to increase the window to a size big enough for the grid - repeatedly if necessary.
-* if the user later shrinks the window too small for the grid, your player need not discover this change nor deal with it.
+* if the user later shrinks the window too small for the grid, your client need not discover this change nor deal with it.

 ### Parsing messages